ordina-jworks/ordina-jworks.github.io/_posts/2017-12-20-Virtual-Reality.md

 Above you see the reality - virtuality continuum.

 Let's start on the left side.
-The left side depicts Reality or the Real World.
+The left side depicts reality or the Real World.
 With the Real World we mean the world where you, as the reader of this article, are sitting in a chair looking at your computer screen or holding your smartphone.
-For the sake of this article we assume that the world is real and there are no matrix-like shenanigans going on.
+For the sake of this article we assume that the world is real and that there are no matrix-like shenanigans going on.
 Simply put, the world as you know it and experience it every day, the world you and I live in.

 On the other end of the spectrum we see the Virtual Environment.
 Everything in the virtual environment is virtual, so 'not real'.
 It is the imaginary world that you see on a screen.
 The user is locked out of the real world.
-An extreme example we all know of would be the Matrix, in which the person lives their life inside the matrix not knowing the entire thing is not real.
+An extreme example we all know of would be The Matrix, in which the person lives their life inside The Matrix not knowing the entire thing is not real.

 Augmented Reality (AR) and Augmented Virtuality (AV) are situated in between these two ends of the spectrum.
 As their names suggest, AR is more closely aligned with the real world